Medical Negligence Cases

 Our client suffered the consequences of a delayed diagnosis of Ogilvie’s syndrome following the birth of her daughter by caesarean section in September 2015.

 Ogilvie’s syndrome is an acute intestinal pseudo-obstruction, the symptoms of which include: abdominal pain, nausea, vomiting, bloating and constipation.
-If left untreated it can lead to serious, life-threatening complications such as perforation of the colon, sepsis and tissue damage.
+If left untreated, it can lead to serious, life-threatening complications such as colon perforation, sepsis and tissue damage.

-Following the birth of her daughter, our client experienced persisting abdominal pain and distension.
-Her condition deteriorated further over the course of the next week, and there was a failure both to perform an x-ray of her abdomen and to escalate her care to the surgical team.
-Five days after the birth of her daughter, a CT scan was performed which showed intramural gas in the caecum, however this was not reported to the senior doctor.
+Following the birth of her daughter, our client experienced persistent abdominal pain and distension.
+Her condition deteriorated further over the next week, and there was a failure to perform an x-ray of her abdomen and to escalate her care to the surgical team.
+Five days after the birth of her daughter, a CT scan was performed, which showed intramural gas in the caecum.
+However, this was not reported to the senior doctor.

 Following a Letter of Claim being sent to the Hospital Trust, limited admissions of liability were made.
 The hospital admitted that there was a failure to perform an x-ray at an earlier stage, and that a CT scan should also have been performed earlier.
 However, the hospital were of the view that earlier x-rays would not have led to the pseudo-obstruction being revealed and that our client would have required surgical intervention to treat her condition in any event.